-Programmers / Ke ypad Description Ground Start 18 Activates the relay output for 900 milliseconds after the system seizes the phone line.
+Programmers / Key pad Description Ground Start 18 Activates the relay output for 900 milliseconds after the system seizes the phone line.
 Use this function to generate dial tone on ground start systems.
-Do not program both relays for this function go may cause inconsistent relay operation Entry and Exit Delay 19 Relay provides a steady output during entry and exit delays.
+Do not program both relays for this function, doing so may cause inconsistent relay operation.
+Entry and Exit Delay 19 Relay provides a steady output during entry and exit delays.
 Extended Delay 20 Relay provides a steady output during extended delay.
 The relay will not activate if you fault an extended delay point before you start exit delay, or if you bypass the extended delay point while you are in exit delay.
 Pulsed Output 21 This function provides a continuous pulsed output.
 Do not assign this function to a relay without 'anding' it to another function.
-See Relay 1 (2) Logic (page 58).
-For example, 'anding' this function to the Alarm function results in pulsed output for the duration of Bell Time.
-The Pulsed Output does not activate when alarms from A, B, C Keysoccur.
+See Relay 1 (2) Logic (page 40).
+For example, 'anding' this function to the Alarm function results in pulsed output for the duration of Bell Time .
+The Pulsed Output does not activate when alarms from A, B, C Keys occur.
 2-Second Output 22 Provides a two-second output.
 'And' this function to another function for a two-second output.
-SeeRelay 1 (2) Logic.
-For example 'anding' this function to the Follow Pointfunction results in a two-second relay activation on a point fault.
-2-Second Output does not activate when alarms from A, B, C Keysoccur.
-Do not 'and' this function to the A,B,C Key, Momentary, A,B,C Key, Pulse, Ground Start, or Follow Alarm Outputfunctions.
+See Relay 1 (2) Logic.
+For example 'anding' this function to the Follow Point function results in a two-second relay activation on a point fault.
+2-Second Output does not activate when alarms from A, B, C Keys occur.
+Do not 'and' this function to the A,B,C Key, Momentary, A,B,C Key, Pulse, Ground Start, or Follow Alarm Output functions.
 Do not use this function for both Relay 1 and Relay 2.
 RF, Light Key 23 Pressing the 'light' key (light bulb graphic) on RF keypads toggles this relay off and on.
 Voice Request 24 The Voice Request relay function is intended for use with an optional 2-way Voice Verification Module.
 The Voice Request relay activates for two seconds when the acknowledgment of an alarm report from an Alarm Report Delay point (Digit 2 = 2, 3, 7, or 8) is received at the panel.
 Panels with firmware revision 2.5 or earlier, Relay Function 24 does not provide the Voice Request function.
 For those panels, Relay Function 24 is RF Special Key.

-RELAY PARAMETER\$ for Keypad ProgrammingOnly!
+RELAY PARAMETERS, for Keypad Programming Only!